tarantool/cartridge-java/docs/test-convention.md

-Tests names should be correspond the next pattern:
+Tests names should correspond the pattern:

 **test_[methodName/scenarioName]_should[Action]_if[Condition]**

 **[methodName/scenarioName]_ - is optional.**
 **if[Condition] - is optional.
 You can omit this if the execution is straightforward.**

-Also, inside the body of the test there should be comments of the following format:
+Also, it's nice to include additional comments of the following format:
 ```
     //given
     [some code that defines conditions]